 Admission of shareholders to the Annual Meeting will be on a first-come, first-served basis, and picture identification will be required to enter the Annual Meeting.
 An individual arriving without picture identification will not be admitted unless it can be verified that the individual is an InVivo shareholder.
+To gain admittance, your name will be verified against our shareholder list.
+If a nominee holds your shares and you plan to attend the meeting, you should bring a brokerage statement showing your ownership of the shares as of the record date or a letter from the nominee confirming such ownership, and picture identification.
+If you wish to vote your shares that are held by a nominee at the meeting, you must obtain a proxy from your nominee and bring such proxy to the meeting.
 Use of cameras, cellular phones, recording equipment and other electronic devices will not be permitted at the Annual Meeting.
 We reserve the right to inspect any persons or items prior to their admission to the Annual Meeting.

-Only shareholders of record as of the close of business on Wednesday, April 18, 2012 are entitled to notice of, and to vote at, the Annual Meeting.
+Only shareholders of record as of the close of business on Wednesday, April 17, 2013 are entitled to notice of, and to vote at, the Annual Meeting.
 All shareholders are cordially invited to attend the meeting.